 Almost everyone will rely on a hospital to care for them or their loved ones at some point in their lives.
-Yet these large institutions are the source of numerous cases of hospital negligence each year.
+Yet these large institutions are the source of numerous cases of hospital negligence each year in Chicago and throughout the country.
 To be sure, there are good doctors and nurses out there who genuinely care for their patients’ well-being; however, medical malpractice in hospital settings is not uncommon.

 The medical malpractice attorneys of Hale & Monico are dedicated to holding negligent hospitals liable for their mistakes.
 If you or someone in your family has been injured at a hospital, let us review your case and advise you of your legal rights.